-- 1. to receive the financial statements for the year ended December 31, 2022 and the auditors' report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to approve the appointment of KPMG LLP, Chartered Accountants, as auditors of the Corporation for the ensuing year and authorize the board of directors of the Corporation ("Board of Directors" or the "Board") to fix their remuneration; - 4. to consider and, if deemed appropriate, to approve an ordinary resolution to amend the Corporation's Omnibus Incentive Plan, as more fully described in the Management Information Circular of the Corporation (the "Information Circular") accompanying this Notice; and - 5. to transact such other business as may be properly brought before the Meeting or any adjournment or postponement thereof, each as described in the Information Circular.
+- 1. to receive the financial statements for the year ended December 31, 2024 and the auditors' report thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to approve the appointment of the Replacement Auditors (as defined in the Management Information Circular of the Corporation dated the date hereof), as auditors of the Corporation for the ensuing year and authorize the board of directors of the Corporation (the "Board of Directors" or the "Board") to fix their remuneration; - 4. to transact such other business as may be properly brought before the Meeting or any adjournment or postponement thereof, each as described in the Information Circular.

-The Board of Directors has fixed the close of business on May 25, 2023 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting and at any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on May 12, 2025 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting and at any adjournment or postponement thereof.